Beenham murders: Conviction of David Burgess

-During police interviews it was established that two brothers were working at Fisher's gravel pits around the time Wigmore and Williams were murdered.
-Burgess's older brother, John, stated that after the last of their colleagues had left at 18:00, Burgess had gone across the lane to check some rabbit snares near Blake's gravel pit.
+During police interviews, it was established that two brothers were working at Fisher's gravel pits, opposite Blake's pit, around the time Wigmore and Williams were murdered.
+Burgess's older brother, John, stated that after the last of their colleagues had left at 18:00, Burgess had gone across the lane to check some rabbit snares near Blake's pit.
 Burgess worked as a dumper driver at the gravel pits and, after supposedly checking the snares, he returned to the office between ten and twenty minutes later.
 The brothers left work at 18:45 and went to their respective homes.
 Burgess, along with other men in the village, was asked to give police the clothing he had been wearing on the day the girls had been murdered.
 During the course of the investigation, he chatted to detectives and admitted that he was in a "dodgy position" as he had been near the pit where the girls had been found.
 He was also interviewed by the Reading Evening Post on 20 April, stating that he had been interviewed by police about Waddington's death because he had lost a knife similar to the one which had been used to stab her.

 Wigmore's blood group was AB/MN which is a rare blood group shared by only 1.5% of the population.
 Smears of blood from this group were found on Burgess's right boot which he had been wearing on the day the girls had been murdered.
-This, along with his brother’s statement, led to Burgess being charged with the murder of Wigmore on 7 May 1967.
+This, along with his brother's statement, led to Burgess being charged with the murder of Wigmore on 7 May 1967.
 A few days before his arrest, Burgess had bought a drink for Williams's father in the Six Bells pub.
 He was charged with the murder of Williams on 25 May.